khaimt/qa_expert/train/README.md

 For multi-hop questions we use [Musique](https://github.com/StonyBrookNLP/musique) and generated data

 #### [Musique](https://github.com/StonyBrookNLP/musique)
-This contains: 5847 answerable multi-hop questions and 2400 unanswerable multi-hop questions.
 The authors built these multi-hop questions based on single questions from various sources such as squad2, natural questions, zerore, ...
 But we found that some single questions are not well-formed (not a question and containing: <b>">>"</b>), such as "Stadio Ciro Vigorito >> occupant".
 So we removed all data points that had at least one unwell-formed single question.
+Finally, we attained 5847 answerable multi-hop questions and we also randomly selected 2400 unanswerable multi-hop questions

 Each multi-hop question is decomposed into 2 or more single questions, and each single question contains short span answer. so Here is how we process the data:
 + First, for each single question, we generate the complete answer using OpenAI model with prompt=[extra_files/answer_gen.txt](../extra_files/answer_gen.txt) (this is like handling Squad).
 The openAI model here is: <i>gpt-3.5-turbo</i> with temperature=0